 Other defendants in a child sex abuse case may be bystanders who witnessed the act without helping.
 It is possible for both the child victim and his/her parents to sue for daycare molestation.
 The child can sue (using parents as representatives) for personal pain and suffering, while parents or caregivers can sue for the harms of knowing that their child suffered abuse.
 While there is no cause of action in the civil courts for “child sexual abuse” specifically, parents can bring these claims as acts of assault, battery, or intentional or negligent infliction of emotional distress.

 Always retain an attorney for cases involving child molestation, especially when the incident occurred at a daycare center, school, or other such facility.
 A lawyer can help you protect your rights and go up against insurance companies and government entities in Oklahoma.
-To speak with an experienced molestation attorney in Tulsa, contact Bryan & Terrill Law.
+To speak with an experienced molestation attorney, contact Bryan & Terrill Law.
 Call (918) 935-2777 to get in touch with someone directly.